-Prerequisite: CHEM 2123 and 2323; Corequisite: CHEM 2325
+Prerequisite: A grade of C or better in CHEM 2123 and 2323;

+Corequisite: CHEM 2325

 This laboratory-based course accompanies CHEM 2325, Organic Chemistry II.
-Laboratory activities reinforce advanced principles of organic chemistry, including the structure, properties, and reactivity of aliphatic and aromatic organic molecules; and properties and behavior of organic compounds and their derivatives.
+Laboratory activities reinforce advanced principles of organic chemistry. including the structure, properties, and reactivity of aliphatic and aromatic organic molecules; and properties and behavior of organic compounds and their derivatives.
 Emphasis is placed on organic synthesis and mechanisms.
 Includes study of covalent and ionic bonding, nomenclature, stereochemistry, structure and reactivity, reaction mechanisms, functional groups, and synthesis of simple molecules.

-CHEM 2323# ORGANIC CHEMISTRY I LECTURE (3-0) CREDIT 3
+CHEM 2323#

-Prerequisite: A grade of C or better in CHEM 1412; Corequisite: CHEM 2123
+ORGANIC CHEMISTRY I LECTURE (3-0) CREDIT 3 Prerequisite: A grade of C or better in CHEM 1412; Corequisite: CHEM 2123

 Fundamental principles of organic chemistry will be studied, including the structure, bonding, properties, and reactivity of organic molecules; and properties and behavior of organic compounds and their derivatives.
 Emphasis is placed on organic synthesis and mechanisms.
 Includes study of covalent and ionic bonding, nomenclature, stereochemistry, structure and reactivity, reaction mechanisms, functional groups, and synthesis of simple molecules.
-THIS COURSE IS INTENDED FOR STUDENTS IN SCIENCE OR PREPROFESSIONAL PROGRAMS.
+THIS COURSE IS INTENDED FOR STUDENTS IN SCIENCE OR PRE-PROFESSIONAL PROGRAMS.

+CHEM 2325#

-CHEM 2325# ORGANIC CHEMISTRY II LECTURE (3-0) CREDIT 3
+ORGANIC CHEMISTRY II LECTURE (3-0) CREDIT 3

-Prerequisite: CHEM 2323 and CHEM 2123, or CHEM 2423 Organic
+Prerequisite: A grade of C or better in CHEM 2323 and CHEM 2123, or

-Chemistry I (Lecture and Laboratory)

-Corequisite: CHEM 2125 Organic Chemistry II Laboratory
+CHEM 2423 Organic Chemistry I (Lecture and Laboratory) Corequisite: CHEM 2125 Organic Chemistry II Laboratory